Newark Colts: History

 The 1897 Newark Colts were the runner–up as the Colts continued play as members of the eight–team Class B level Atlantic League, as the league expanded.
 Managed again by George Ellis, the Colts ended the 1897 season with a record of 89–52, placing second and finishing 4.0 games behind the first place Lancaster Maroons.
 Rasty Wright of Newark won the Atlantic League batting title, hitting .372.
 Newark pitcher Bill Carrick won 31 games to lead the Atlantic League.

 The Newark Colts placed sixth in the 1898 Atlantic League.
 The Colts ended the 1898 season with a record of 58–71, as Oyster Burns served as manager.
 Newark finished 26.0 games behind the first place Richmond Bluebirds in final standings of the eight–team league.
 Pat Meaney of Newark won the Atlantic League batting championship, hitting .330.

 The 1899 Newark Colts continued play as the Atlantic League was elevated to a Class A level league.
 Newark ended the 1899 season with a record of 42–54, placing sixth in the final standings, as Jim Field and Abner Powell managed the Colts during the season.
 Newark finished 25.0 games behind the first place Richmond Blue Birds in the final Atlantic League standings.

 In their final season of play, the 1900 Newark Colts disbanded during the season.
-On June 2, 1900, the Newark Colts franchise folded with a record of 8–12.
-John Irwin served as manager in the partial season.
+On June 2, 1900, the Newark Colts franchise folded with a record of 8–12 to that date as John Irwin served as the Newark manager in the partial season.
 The Jersey City team folded from the Atlantic League on the same day.
 On June 14, 1900, the Atlantic League folded.
 John Thornton of Newark led the Atlantic League in hitting during the brief season, batting .379.

 After the Newark Colts folded, Newark, New Jersey was without a minor league team in 1901.
 The 1902 Newark Sailors began play as members of the Eastern League.